Project-MONAI/GenerativeModels/model-zoo/models/brain_image_synthesis_latent_diffusion_model/docs/README.md

 ## **Model Description**
 This model is trained using the Latent Diffusion Model architecture [1] and is used for the synthesis of conditioned 3D brain MRI data.
-The model is divided into two parts: a autoencoder with KL-regularisation model that compresses data into a latent space, and a diffusion model that learns the to generated conditioned synthetic latent representations.
+The model is divided into two parts: an autoencoder with a KL-regularisation model that compresses data into a latent space and a diffusion model that learns to generate conditioned synthetic latent representations.
 This model is conditioned on age, sex, the volume of ventricular cerebrospinal fluid, and brain volume normalised for head size.

 ## **Data**
 The model was trained on brain data from 31,740 participants from the UK Biobank [2].
 We used high-resolution 3D T1w MRI with voxel size of 1mm3, resulting in volumes with 160 x 224 x 160 voxels

 #### **Preprocessing**
-For the image pre-processing, we used UniRes [3] to perform a rigid body registration to a common MNI space.
+We used UniRes [3] to perform a rigid body registration to a common MNI space for image pre-processing.
 The voxel intensity was normalised to be between [0, 1].

 ## **Performance**
-This model achieves the following results on UK Biobank: a FID of 0.0076, a MS-SSIM of 0.6555, and a 4-G-R-SSIM of 0.3883.
+This model achieves the following results on UK Biobank: an FID of 0.0076, an MS-SSIM of 0.6555, and a 4-G-R-SSIM of 0.3883.

-For more details regarding evaluation results, we refer to table 1 of the original paper.
+Please, check Table 1 of the original paper for more details regarding evaluation results.

 ## **commands example**